 This trip has added significance for shuttle commander Mark Kelly.
-His wife, Congresswoman Gabrielle Giffords, is continuing her recovery from a gunshot wound received in an attack in January.
+His wife, Arizona Rep. Gabrielle Giffords, is continuing her recovery from a gunshot wound received in an attack in January.
 She traveled to Florida to watch the launch before returning to Houston for more surgery.

 On what may be his last trip into space, Kelly tells Weekend Edition Saturday host Scott Simon that it's sometimes hard to understand all the conflict on such an "incredibly beautiful planet."

 "This is a really hard thing to give up," he says of his time in Earth's orbit.
 "Just looking down, we've got a very fragile and beautiful place to live.
 We need to take care of it."

 Expedition 27 flight engineer Cady Coleman arrived at the space station last December.
 "You would think that after six months that I might even be tired of it," she tells Simon.
 "I will tell you that it's always changing."

 "During my time up here, we've had the earthquake and tsunami in Japan, the conflict in Libya, and the flooding in the South," she says.
 It's hard to reconcile how hard life is on the planet with the angelic view she has from above.
 "I'm not looking forward to giving that up."

 Yet life on board the International Space Station speeds the time along.
 "It's a very busy place," Coleman says.
 "We've got, like, 130 experiments running — almost at the same time, some of them — up here on the space station."

 In fact, the crew just installed a $2 billion cosmic particle detector called the Alpha Magnetic Spectrometer, which will hunt for dark matter, cosmic rays and antimatter galaxies.